molecule/molecule.github.io/_trips/northern-lights-in-northern-sweden.md

 - The dining car has pre-made sandwiches, milk, pastries, and other "train food".

 ### Clothing
 Being from Colorado, I'm relatively experienced with cold weather.
 Having said that, this was by far the coldest weather I've ever been in, especially while camping.
-Here's what I wore on a daily basis while in Sweden:
+The day we skied from Abisko was about 18 degrees Fahrenheit.
+I couldn't keep my hands out of my gloves for more than about 30 seconds before they got too cold.
+I was up at around 5am for camp chores, and the little temperature gauge showed -30 degrees Celsius -22 Fahrenheit.
+I thought it was broken, but I dipped my glove in some water as I was doing the chores and it froze again instantly.
+It was definitely the coldest I've ever been.Here's what I wore on a daily basis while in Sweden:

 On bottom:
 - Silk long underwear (REI) OR Synthetic long underwear (REI)